erielmat3/Data-Analytics-Portfolio/Automotive Sales Forecasting using Hybrid Model (Holt-Winters + Random Forest)/README.md

 - Variables: Month, Macroeconomic factors (Inflation Rate, CPI), Online search data from Google Trends (related to Product X, price of Product X, and Company Z)
 - Size: 134 rows x 9 columns

-**The original dataset used in this project is not included here to maintain data confidentiality**
+**The original dataset used in this project is not included here to maintain data confidentiality.**

 ## Tools & Libraries
 - Python (Pandas, Numpy, Matplotlib, Seaborn, Statsmodels, pmdarima, Scikit-learn)